teamlumos/terraform-provider-lumos/docs/data-sources/app_store_app_settings.md

 - `request_validation_inline_webhook` (Attributes) A request validation webhook can be optionally associated with this config. (see [below for nested schema](#nestedatt--request_flow--request_validation_inline_webhook))
 - `require_additional_approval` (Boolean) Only turn on when working with sensitive permissions to ensure a smooth employee experience.
 - `require_manager_approval` (Boolean) When a user makes an access request, require that their manager approves the request before moving on to additional approvals.
+- `response_describes_entire_approval_workflow` (Boolean) Indicates whether the approval configuration is fully represented by the existing API.
+If False, the approval configuration may contain additional stages or conditional approval chains not reflected in the v1 API.

 <a id="nestedatt--request_flow--admins"></a>
 ### Nested Schema for `request_flow.admins`